gbroques/ose-workbench-platform/README.md

 Then, you'll be prompted for several more values.

-Each successive prompt will use answers to previous prompts to derive their default value.
+Each successive prompt derives it's default value from answers to previous prompts.

 You can press the <kbd>Enter</kbd> key for most prompts to stick with the defaults.
 ```